-They worked, they noodled, they struggled.
-They abandoned all hope, they recommitted -- and then the breakthrough came.
+They worked.
+They struggled.
+They abandoned all hope.
+They recommitted -- and then the breakthrough came.
 And often at the most unexpected of moments.

 They weren't buying lottery tickets at their local deli, hoping to win a breakthrough fortune.
 They were digging for treasure in their own back yard.